dojo/docs/developer/design/builder.rst

 The command switch ``package`` indicates a package.json file or files, and works slightly differently than the others discussed so far.
-First, since the filename is fixed ("package.json"), the file path at which the package.json file resides is given.
+First, since the filename is fixed ("package.json"), the file path at which the package.json file resides is given, absent the explicit name "package.json".
 Second, more than one package.json files may be given by providing a comma-separated list of file paths.

-As each package.json resource is processed, a profile object is manufactured with the following contents (the variable ``packageJson`` in the code that follows represents the package.jon object):
+As each package.json resource is processed, a profile object is manufactured with the following contents (the variable ``packageJson`` in the code that follows represents the package.json object):

 .. code-block :: text